 A speed test measures three main components – Ping (Latency), Download Speed, and Upload Speed.
-The mobile device, carrier, time and location of connectivity can impact a speed test.
+The mobile device, carrier, time of test, and location of connectivity can impact a speed test.

 Latency is the time it takes for a signal from your mobile device to “Ping” a tower and return to your phone.
 It is measured in milliseconds.
 True 5G will see single digit latency.